wmdmark/backbone-rivets-example/tutorial.md

 See those `rv-value` attributes on the input tags?
 This is a special rivets attribute that tells Rivets how it should bind data to that element.
 Note that in the first_name input the binding attribute is set to `rv-value="model:first_name"`.
 This tells Rivets that we are binding the value of the input element and that we are binding it to the first_name attribute of the model.
 That ":" in between the model and the attribute tells rivets to use our Backbone adaptor defined above.

+Rivets supports a lot of different types of binding and other useful components out of the box.
+I recommend you take a minute to look over it's excellent documentation: [http://www.rivetsjs.com/](http://www.rivetsjs.com/)

 Next let's create the Backbone View to bind actually apply the bindings to the form.

 ```coffeescript